-Remember how you used steady pressure in the Porcupine Game (May/June YR) to get your horse to move?
+Remember how you used steady pressure in the Porcupine Game to get your horse to move?
 Well, in the Driving Game, you don’t touch him at all!
 The Driving Game teaches your horse to yield from your signal instead of from physical pressure.
 With the Driving Game, you can give your horse directions from a distance!
 Begin by doing the Friendly Game (March/April YR) all over your horse.
 Do this before every Game.

 From about 10 feet away from your horse’s head, start tapping the Carrot Stick on the ground as though you were blind, and slowly walk toward your horse.

 Tap with rhythm, softly at first, like you were playing a drum.
 Only increase the strength of your tapping if your horse doesn’t move.
 Walk straight toward him (don’t touch him!), tapping in rhythm.
 Don’t stop!
 Your horse has to move!

 This is just like how one horse would drive another horse out of the way.
 He wouldn’t stop until the other horse moved.

 Another way to move your horse backward is to place the lead rope over both elbows and take the Carrot Stick in both hands (spread them apart).

 Stand about 10 feet away from your horse’s head.
 Put the Carrot Stick up in front of you and push the air toward your horse’s nose.

 Do it slowly at first, then increase the rhythm if your horse doesn’t move backward.
 There’s no need to rush!
 (If your horse is “on top of you,” move him away like in the Porcupine Game, then start the Driving Game.)
 Once your horse gets used to these lessons, try using just your fingers in the air to move him.
 Spread your fingers apart and flick them at your horse like you are flicking drops of water at him.
 See if you can get him to move backward with this motion.